gacetta/notes/*PROGRESS_JOURNAL.md

 hash= {};
-iterate over numArr check what number is needed to match to target if number is in hash - return both indices otherwise add curr element to hash { element: index}
+iterate over numArr check what number is needed to match to target if number is in hash - return both indices otherwise add curr element to hash { element: index }
 ```

 ---
 # Day 5 - Feb 3
 ---

-`.repeat()` - string method that constructs and returns a new string which contains the specified numbers of copies of the string on which it was called
+`.repeat(instances)` - string method that constructs and returns a new string which contains the specified numbers of instances of the string on which it was called

 approach to binary convertor:
 Given a string that represents a Binary Number, write a function that converts this string into a decimal number.
 DO NOT use the native parseInt() method.